 The interbody fusion technique involves using vertebral endplate shavers to prepare the disc for the fusion.
-Following that the graft size is determined using trial spacers.
-Starting with a smaller size trial spacer, under lateral view fluoroscopic guidance, gradually increase the trial size until the most secure fit is achieved, and select the corresponding graft size.
-The current case reported is unique as part of the graft was sheared off, which resulted in fractured pieces migrating to the right L5-S1 neural foramen, compressing the exiting nerve root, resulting in right L5 radiculopathy.
-The remaining bulk of the interbody spacer remained intact and well-positioned.
+The graft size is determined using trial spacers.
+Starting with a smaller size trial spacer and under lateral view fluoroscopic guidance, the trial spacer is gradually increased until the most secure fit is achieved, and then selected for the corresponding graft size.
+The current case reported is unique as part of the graft was sheared off, which resulted in fractured pieces migrating to the right L5-S1 neural foramen, compressing the exiting nerve root, and resulting in right L5 radiculopathy.
+The remaining bulk of the interbody spacer remained intact and well positioned.
 No damage to the vertebral bodies was noted.